MUST-Deep-Learning/KnowIt/tutorials/ETT_basics_tutorial/ETT_tut.md

 Notice that if we look at the overall predictions (top visualization) it appears that the model, is making very accurate predictions in general.
 However, if we look at the zoomed in visualization (bottom), we see that the model tends to output a near copy of the OT, only delayed by some constant number of time steps.
-From this we suspect that the model is performing a naive forcast, where the forecasted value is just the most recently available value in the input chunk.
+From this we suspect that the model is performing a naive forecast, where the forecasted value is just the most recently available value in the input chunk.

 ---

 ## 7. Interpret model predictions <div id="7">

-In order to investigate our suspicion that the model is performing a naive forcast, we can interpret its predictions with a feature attribution method.
+In order to investigate our suspicion that the model is performing a naive forecast, we can interpret its predictions with a feature attribution method.
 If the feature corresponding to the most recent time step in the input chunk is regarded as overwhelmingly more important than the others, it would be a strong indication that we are correct.